Blog/Attention in Practice: Visualizing Q/K/V and why scaling heads changes behavior

 Combining the above:

-• More headssmaller \(d_k\)more variance in similarity and specialization
+• More headssmaller \(d_k\)more kernels and less capacity per kernel

 Hence, scaling head count changes what attention “looks like” (more diverse patterns) and how it behaves during training (different gradient regimes).